Combining DDD, CQRS, and Clean Architecture in Go

 Connecting everything

-How to use our code now?
+How do we use our code now?
 What about our ports layer?
 Thanks to the refactoring that Miłosz did in refactoring to Clean Architecture article, our ports layer is decoupled from other layers.
-That’s why, after this refactoring, it doesn’t require almost any significant changes.
+That’s why, after this refactoring, it requires almost no significant changes.
 We just call the application command instead of the application service.

 Clean Architecture